Recent Examples of hemorrhagic fever from the Web

-First Known Use of HEMORRHAGIC FEVER
+First Known Use of hemorrhagic fever

-Seen & Heard
+Seen and Heard

 What made you want to look up hemorrhagic fever?
 Please tell us where you read or heard it (including the quote, if possible).